aharisivakumar/Udemy-clone-website/README.md

 * CSS3

   ## How to view
-you csan access my portfolio website by visiting [link] free to explore the content and get in touch!
+you csan access my portfolio website by visiting [https://aharisivakumar.github.io/Udemy-clone-website/] free to explore the content and get in touch!

 ## Project Structure